The federal government is still shut down. Here's what that means across the country

 What about WIC and SNAP benefits?

-Among the first to feel the pinch during this shutdown could be the 7 million mothers and young children who rely on the Supplemental Nutrition Program for Women, Infants and Children (WIC) food program.
-Funding was estimated to run out after about two weeks.
-But USDA has distributed money from the previous fiscal year, helping at least some states.
-And the White House has said it will use tariff revenue to keep WIC afloat, though has provided few details.
-When asked for more information, the White House referred NPR to USDA, which did not reply to a query.
+Funding for the Supplemental Nutrition Program for Women, Infants and Children (WIC) food program was estimated to run out after about two weeks.
+But USDA has distributed money from the previous fiscal year, helping at least some states continue to fund the program.
+The White House has said it will use tariff revenue to keep WIC afloat, though has provided few details.
 Trump's budget proposal earlier this year had looked to cut WIC funding.

-Lucia Graves of Lebanon, N.H. told NPR she is counting on the benefits to help feed her family, especially as the cost of groceries is on the rise.
-But continued access if there's a prolonged shutdown will likely depend on states filling the gap, if their budgets allow.
+Beyond WIC, the country's much larger food aid program — the Supplemental Nutrition Assistance Program (or SNAP, previously known as food stamps) — is funded through October.

 — Jennifer Ludden, NPR